p4 depot

 p4 depots -t graph

-A default depot of type graph named repo is automatically created when the Helix Server server is created or upgraded to 2017.1 or later.
+A default depot of type graph named repo is automatically created when the Helix Core Server server is created or upgraded to 2017.1 or later.

 After you create a Git repo or a graph depot, p4 depots lists all depots, whether or not they are of type graph.